 Beware of other words and phrases that may hint that the product is made in the USA but are not.
 Words like “designed” and “manufactured” are used quite a lot.
 And the phrase “made in America” is used by many companies as well.
 However, “made in America” does not necessarily mean a product is made in the United States, as it can mean Mexico or Canada as well.

 While the “made in the USA” label is protected and regulated by the FTC, in reality, the FTC doesn’t do the best job of policing the usage of this label.
 So, if you see a product with the label “made in the USA,” it is worth doing additional research to ensure that it is truly American-made.

 Here are a few other tips to keep in mind when you’re looking for American-made dinnerware.

 Check Out The Website

 Most brands list where their products are made on their websites.
 You can usually find this information under the “About Us” or “Our Story” section.
-This section will tell you where the company is based as well as where its products are made.
+This section will tell you where the company is based and where its products are made.

 Online retailers also list where products are made in the product descriptions.
 You can usually find this information under the “Product Details” or “Specifications” section.

-If the company flat out doesn’t mention where their products are made, it’s likely that the product is not made in the United States.
-Companies are not required to state where their products are made in their online materials, so silence can speak volumes.
+If the company flat-out doesn’t mention where its products are made, it’s likely that the product is not made in the United States.
+Companies are not required to state where their products are made in their online materials, so that silence can speak volumes.
 If a product is truly made in the USA, this is a fact that companies would be happy to advertise as a great selling point.

 If you can’t find any information about where a product is made, the best thing to do is contact customer service.
 They will have the necessary knowledge to answer your questions about where their products are sourced and manufactured.